ABOUT

 Underpinning her work, Chapman is a member of the Revolutionary Communist International.
 Consequently, she regularly engages with working-class histories, propaganda strategies, and current affairs.
 The artist asserts that her political organisation is in and of itself a social practice that both justifies and informs her work in the studio.

-Curriculum Vitae
+Complete Curriculum Vitae

 EDUCATION